MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_00_Create a tenant (2).md

 ---

->**Note**: To complete this lab, you will need an [Azure subscription.](https://azure.microsoft.com/en-us/free/?azure-portal=true) in which you have administrative access.

 The main goal of this exercise is to provide hands-on experience in Create a new tenant for your organization.

 ---